 Find your enrollment window by logging into your my.fsu.edu account, navigate to the “My Courses” section, and clicking on the “Future” tab.
 The “Enrollment opens” text displays with your enrollment window opens and you can begin registering for courses.

-Students may choose to add a second major to their degree or dual degree once they have been certified upper-division into their primary major.
+Undergraduate students may choose to add a second major to their degree or dual degree once they have been certified upper-division into their primary major.
 Students must be on track for the second major at the time that they add it.
 A minimum of 120 credit hours is required to complete a degree with a double major, just as with a single major.